svanteschubert/en16931-data-extractor/docs/README.md

 *NOTE:*
 To ease comparison of a "normative table" from the specification with it's (hopefully identically) "informative table" twin, which has fewer XML columns, the normative table is being saved twice, once with all information and a second time as a subset equal to the informative table infoset, making file comparison easier.
-The name of our own XML files is a combination of: "specification document name" + "table name" + ".xml"

 ## Software Prerequisites
 ### Running (everybody, e.g. CEN Technical Writer)